IRS Announces Employee Benefit Plan Limits for 2020

 Many employee benefits are subject to annual dollar limits that are periodically increased for inflation.
-The Internal Revenue Service (IRS) recently announced cost-of-living adjustments to the annual dollar limits for various welfare and retirement plan limits for 2019.
-Although some of the limits will remain the same, many of the limits will increase for 2019.
+The Internal Revenue Service (IRS) recently announced cost-of-living adjustments to the annual dollar limits for various welfare and retirement plan limits for 2020.
+Although some of the limits will remain the same, most of the limits will increase for 2020.

 - High deductible health plans (HDHPs) and health savings accounts (HSAs);